Designations Congruent with Things: Chapter 9

 Newt adjusts his glasses, as if that’s going to help him sort anything out.

-Nope, even with glasses correctly positioned, he’s still looking at Hermann, in a state of alarming moderate-kemptness, looking back at him with one bloodshot eye, one normal eye, both sporting an expression that Newt is going to tag as ‘vengeful anxiety.’
-There had been a whole lot going on in the guy’s monologue, including some identity confusion, a chunk of concern, a swath of disparagement regarding Newt’s recapitulation skills, a dash of ideological dismissal of the idea of self-experimentation as a valid choice under extenuating circumstances, and a pile of ratiocination about comparative sherry rights.
+Nope, even with glasses correctly positioned, he’s still looking at Hermann in a state of alarming moderate-kemptness looking back at him with one bloodshot eye, one normal eye, both sporting an expression Newt will tag as ‘vengeful anxiety.’
+There’d been a whole lot going on in the guy’s monologue, including some identity confusion, a chunk of concern, a swath of disparagement regarding Newt’s recapitulation skills, a dash of ideological dismissal of the idea of self-experimentation as a valid choice under extenuating circumstances, and a pile of ratiocination about comparative sherry rights.

 Newt is a little too overwhelmed by the multiple conversational avenues to take any of them.